CONTACT YOUR CITY COUNCILLOR NOW.

 map

-Enbridge has begun the process of reversing the direction of its pipeline (Line 9) between Sarnia and Montreal in order to transport their Tar Sands from Alberta to Portland, Maine for shipment around the world.
-Their goal is to create a third alternative to the controversial Keystone XL pipeline through the U.S. to Texas, and the Northern Gateway pipeline through the B.C. mountains to the Pacific coast.
+Enbridge has completed the process of reversing the direction of its pipeline (Line 9) between Sarnia and Montreal in order to transport their Tar Sands (Diluted Bitumen) from Alberta to east coast ports for shipment around the world.

-In addition to the extensive damage to the environment caused by the Tar Sands, the transport of the raw material ("super-hot sandpaper") is far more susceptible to pipeline breaks and damaging spills.
+In addition to the extensive damage to the environment caused by the Albera Tar Sands, the transport of the raw material ("super-hot sandpaper") is far more susceptible to pipeline breaks and damaging spills (see PHSHA).

 TagWhat Can We Do?